-IV.M.6 Corrective Measures Evaluation Report
+IV.L.6 Corrective Measures Evaluation Report

 The Permittee shall prepare corrective measures evaluations for sites requiring corrective measures using the format listed below.
-This Permit Section (IV.M.6) provides a general outline for corrective measures evaluations and also lists the minimum requirements for describing corrective measures when preparing these documents.
+This Permit Section (IV.L.6) provides a general outline for corrective measures evaluations and also lists the minimum requirements for describing corrective measures when preparing these documents.
 All investigation summaries, site condition descriptions, corrective action goals, corrective action options, remedial options selection criteria, and schedules shall be included in the corrective measures evaluations.
 In general, interpretation of historical investigation data and discussions of prior interim activities shall be presented only in the background sections of the corrective measures evaluations.
-At a minimum, detections of contaminants encountered during previous site investigations shall be presented in the corrective measures evaluations in table format with an accompanying site plan showing sample locations.
-The other text sections of the corrective measures evaluations shall be reserved for presentation of corrective action-related information regarding anticipated or potential site-specific corrective action options and methods relevant to the project.
+At a minimum, detections of contaminants encountered during previous site investigations shall be presented in the corrective measures evaluations shall be presented in the corrective measures evaluations shall be reserved for presentation of corrective action-related information regarding anticipated or potential site-specific corrective action options and methods relevant to the project.
 The general corrective measures evaluation outline is provided below.

+The title page shall include:

+- (1) the type of document;

+- (2) facility name;

+- (3) area designation;

-The title page shall include the type of document; Facility name, SWMU or AOC name, site, and any other unit name; and the submittal date.
+- (4) SWMU or AOC name, site, and any other unit name; and

+- (5) the submittal date.

 A signature block providing spaces for the names and titles of the responsible Facility representatives shall be provided on the title page in accordance with 40 CFR § 270.11(d)(1).